CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ##  Data export from SD Desktop

 Your virtual Desktop is isolated from the internet for security reasons.
 Only the CSC project manager can export results or data from the secure workspace using the Airlock application, currently available only programmatically.
-The results will be exported to SD Connect, where they will be available for dowload.
+The results are exported to SD Connect, where they will be available for download to your computer.
-Note: all the files exported from the virtual Desktop are always encrypted.

 Below you can find step-by-step instructions to encrypt and export data from SD Desktop to SD Connect, where you can download and decrypt it.